AgoraDoc/dita-guide-reuse/out/markdown/live-streaming/unity/get-started.md

-# Get Started with Interactive Live Streaming Premium for  {#get-started-with-product-name-for-platform}
+# Get Started with Interactive Live Streaming Premium for Unity {#get-started-with-product-name-for-platform}

 The Agora Video SDK enables you to develop rapidly to enhance your social, work, education, and IoT apps with real-time engagements.

-This page shows the minimum code you need to add live streaming into your app by using the Agora Video SDK for .
+This page shows the minimum code you need to add live streaming into your app by using the Agora Video SDK for Unity.

 ## Understand the tech {#understand-the-tech}